arwinwatts/Health-Tips/README.md

 Bachelor of Science in Information Technology

 ### Date
-July 29, 2023
+July 31, 2023

 Feedback and Support
-We value your feedback and strive to enhance the Gamoto app continually.
-If you encounter any issues, have suggestions for improvement, or need assistance, please reach out to our customer support team at support@gamotoapp.com.
+We value your feedback and strive to enhance the Health Tips app continually.
+If you encounter any issues, have suggestions for improvement, or need assistance, please reach out to our customer support team at support@healthtipsapp.com.

-Thank you for choosing Gamoto for your medicine needs.
-We hope the app makes buying medicines a seamless and pleasant experience for you.
+Thank you for choosing Health Tips We hope the app provide the tips you i want to know.